Oru Naal Koothu: Plot

-Three women face different challenges in their process of getting married, which are very typical to the Indian society.
+Three women face different challenges in their process of getting married, which are very typical of Indian society.

 Rajkumar, who is in love with his colleague Kavya, is reluctant to marry her, since he is insecure about her coming from a wealthier background, so much so that he delays any discussion about their marriage and asks her to wait till he makes something of himself.
-This causes a strain in their relationship, and they ultimately break up with Kavya agreeing to marry a guy of her father's choice.
+This causes a strain in their relationship, and they ultimately break up, with Kavya agreeing to marry a guy of her father's choice.

-Lakshmi is visited by several suitors, and every one of them is rejected by her father, as he is too greedy to settle for a middle class son-in-law.
-One such suitor named Mukundan really likes her, but his family rejects the match citing Lakshmi's economic status.
-In spite of that, Mukundan convinces Lakshmi to come to his place, so that they can get married.
+Lakshmi is visited by several suitors, and every one of them is rejected by her father, as he is too greedy to settle for a middle-class son-in-law.
+One such suitor named Mukundan really likes her, but his family rejects the match, citing Lakshmi's economic status.
+In spite of that, Mukundan convinces Lakshmi to come to his place so that they can get married.
 She does so, but in the bus depot of his town, Mukundan's family spots both of them together and drags Mukundan back home, taunting and insulting the mortified Lakshmi.
 With a heavy heart, she boards another bus to get back home.

 Susheela's family has been trying to get her married for the past few years, but none of them seem interested in her, citing her looks, her unconventional job, etc. as their reason.
-These experiences makes her vexed and withdrawn in her social life.
-The only person who understands her is her colleague Sathish.
-One of her prospective suitors named Bhaskar agrees to marry Susheela, but he gets cold feet and ends up canceling the marriage at the last moment.
-Then he tries avoiding Susheela and insults her every time she demands an explanation as to why he called off the wedding.
+These experiences make her vexed and withdrawn from her social life.
+The only person who understands her is her colleague, Sathish.
+One of her prospective suitors, named Bhaska,r agrees to marry Susheela, but he gets cold feet and ends up canceling the marriage at the last moment.
+Then he tries to avoid Susheela and insults her every time she demands an explanation for calling off the wedding.
 Finally, Susheela's brother Raghavendran convinces Bhaskar to marry Susheela, but she rejects the proposal as she realises that she is in love with Sathish.

-Kavya's wedding is fixed with the guy of her father's choice, but on the day before her marriage, Raj, who travels along with Shoulder in a car to the venue, avoids crashing into Lakshmi's bus (who is on her return journey to her place and alights the bus to have coffee) and diverts the car, because of which a relative of Kavya's fiancée (who travels in the same road in another car) crashes and dies instantly.
+Kavya's wedding is fixed with the guy of her father's choice.
+On the day before her marriage, Raj, who travels along with Shoulder in a car to the venue, avoids crashing into Lakshmi's bus, diverts the car, and a relative of Kavya's fiancée (who travels in the same road in another car) crashes and dies instantly.
 Due to this, Kavya is labeled as bad luck, and her marriage is called off.
 Raj arrives on time at the venue, but before that, her parents ask her to call Raj and ask for his hand in marriage but she refuses, as she guesses that would make him feel like being used as a second option.
 So Kavya chooses Sathish (one of her relatives) as her partner and marries him.